adrioui/2d-arena-shooter-game/README.md

 25/11/2022: Check collision between the character and enemy to make the enemy dissapear, if collided.
 And check collision between the bullet and enemy.

-26/11/2022: Make the bullet dissapear after 4 seconds it fired from the character.
+26/11/2022: Make the bullet dissapear after 4 seconds it fired from the ship.

 27/11/2022: Added a feature so that when the bullet hit the enemy, they both will dissapear.
 Previously this feature didn't work because I incorporated other feature that would make a bullet dissapear 4 seconds after the player firing it.